madicd/madicd.github.io/_posts/2023-02-20-fun-ways-to-learn-sql-injection.markdown

 date:   2023-02-20 20:26:48 +0100
 ---

 I spent several years specializing in software security for web applications.
-During that time, I worked on a side project where I created practical exercises to help students gain a better understanding of SQL injection and cultivate an interest in this important aspect of software security.
-As I have invested more than 300 hours in research of learning materials, I thought it might be worth sharing a few.
+During that time, I worked on a side project where I created practical exercises to help students gain a better understanding of SQL injection and cultivate an interest in it.
+As I have invested more than 100 hours in research of learning materials, I thought it might be worth sharing a few.

 ## Security Idiots